pobot-nros/nros-core/README.rst

 Content
 =======

-This package is only a placeholder to create the root namespace package in which all ``nROS`` sub-packages will be installed.
+nROS framework is intended to be distributed as a collection of packages installed under the umbrella namespace package named ``nROS``.

+This package contains the core parts of the framework and must be installed first, since it creates the root package of the namespace.

-Because of this deployment structure, it must be installed before all the other ones, and all sub-packages must declare a dependency on it to ensure this.
+All sub-packages must declare a dependency on it to ensure this.